Chenerywoman/to-do-application-backend/README.md

 # to-do-application-backend
-A backend api to server the to-do-application repository
+A backend api to serve the to-do-application repository